maxmelnick/maxmelnick.github.io/_posts/2016-04-19-python-beginner-tips-and-tricks.md

 Taking a few minutes to learn certain Jupyter Notebook keyboard shortcuts has helped me be a more efficient Python developer.
 Below are the keyboard shortcuts I've found most useful.

+**NOTE** these keyboard shortcuts are for Jupyter version 4.1.0 and Mac OSX.
+For most shortcuts below, you can replace `cmd` for `ctrl` for Windows or Linux.
+Or, you can use the `H` keyboard shortcut in Windows or Linux to confirm the appropriate keyboard shortcuts for those operating systems.

+#### Practice Jupyter Notebook

+I created [this Jupyter Notebook](https://github.com/maxmelnick/jupyter_keyboard_shortcuts_snippets/blob/master/Jupyter%20Keyboard%20Shortcuts%20Practice.ipynb) on my Github repo that you can download and use to practice these keyboard shortcuts.

+#### Command mode vs. Edit mode

 But first...something key to be aware of: Jupyter Notebooks have two different keyboard input modes:

 1. **Command mode** - binds the keyboard to notebook level actions.
 Indicated by a grey cell border with a blue left margin.
 2. **Edit mode** - when you're typing in a cell.
 Indicated by a green cell border

-**NOTE** these keyboard shortcuts are for Jupyter version 4.1.0 and Mac OSX.
-For most shortcuts below, you can replace `cmd` for `ctrl` for Windows or Linux.
-Or, you can use the `H` keyboard shortcut in Windows or Linux to confirm the appropriate keyboard shortcuts for those operating systems.

 #### Command Mode